 The key consideration in determining whether bondholders are entitled to the benefits and protections of Sections 922(d) and 928 of the Bankruptcy Code, discussed above, is whether the bonds are secured by a pledge of special revenues.
 Section 902(2) of the Bankruptcy Code lists five discrete categories of "special revenues."
-With respect to the Pledged Taxes, only one category, Section 902(2)(E), is relevant.
+With respect to the Pledged CIT Revenues, only one category, Section 902(2)(E), is relevant.
 Section 902(2)(E) provides that "special revenues" mean "taxes specifically levied to finance one or more projects or systems, excluding receipts from general property, sales, or income taxes (other than tax-increment financing) levied to finance the general purposes of the debtor."
 11 U.S.C. § 902(2)(E).

 As with Sections 922(d) and 928, Section 902(2) was added to chapter 9 of the Bankruptcy Code as part of the 1988 Amendments.
 The legislative history of the 1988 Amendments provides some insight into what was intended to be included as special revenues.
-The NBC Report contains the following discussion:
+First, the Report of the National Bankruptcy Conference on Proposed Municipal Bankruptcy Amendments (the "NBC Report")8 contains the following discussion: